-Last updated: April 24, 2017 at 2:28pm by Savanah – The House approved a bill by a 43-38 vote last week which would regulate online daily fantasy sports (DFS) betting, and it now heads to the senate for a vote.
+Last updated: August 6, 2017 at 5:24pm by Savanah – The House approved a bill by a 43-38 vote in April which would regulate online daily fantasy sports (DFS) betting, and it now heads to the senate for a vote.
 If passed, this would change the landscape since Alabama had daily fantasy sports companies stop offering contests last May since they deem it illegal.
 The state’s House Economic Development and Tourism Committee passed a bill to legalize a state lottery, but it did not pass the Senate by a 7-24 vote so it was not on the November ballot last year to let state voters decide.
 However, this year could be the year to let voters decide.
 Alabama would be the 46th state to have a state lottery if it passes, and it would bring in roughly $80 million annually in net revenue.

 Online Poker in Alabama – Estimated Date of Legalization: 2019-2020

 When it comes to gambling in the state of Alabama, they are pretty strict on their stance for the most part.
 Before we can start discussing which forms of gambling are legal and illegal, we must first look at the current laws they have in place.

 If you look at the definitions in their statutes, Section 13A-12-20 defines gambling as: